-Group and sort Swift collections like a pro
+Group and sort collections in Swift like a pro

 Swift provides powerful ways to group and sort collections.
 Let’s take a look at some ways to do this and how to change the sort logic a bit.